-As we look into the face of another lockdown we are reminded of what the six months of isolation was like earlier in the year.
-However, this lockdown will be different with schools and nurseries remaining open.
-You may find yourself in isolation for a shorter period of time with school and nursery bubbles being sent home if positive covid cases are identified.
-During this time we want to provide you with some tips to keep happy and sane in isolation.
+As we move into another lockdown we are reminded of what the six months of isolation was like last year in 2020.
+During this time we want to provide you with some tips to keep happy and sane.

 1. Set a new family routine